ignatiusmb/aubade/workspace/content/overview/+article.md

     graph.svg
 ```

-- directories are slugs,
+- each directory is a slug,
-- `+article.md` is the main entry,
+- `+article.md` is the main entry point,
-- extra `+*.md` files become sub-pages,
+- additional `+*.md` files become sub-pages,
 - assets stay alongside the articles.

-this keeps each article self-contained and easier to manage.
-Aubade doesn't enforce this layout — the primitives adapt to any structure, and you can drop it into existing markdown projects without friction.
+this convention keeps each article self-contained and makes large collections more maintainable.
+Aubade recommends this layout, but never enforces it — the structure of your project is always your decision.